magland/mountainlab_tests/README.md

 ./simple_sort_001.sh nogui
 ```

-For now the test should just be that each of the commands returns with non-zero exit code
+For now the test should just be that each of the commands returns successfully (with zero exit code)

-TODO: modify the .sh to check that each of the commands returns with non-zero exit code
+TODO: modify the .sh to check that each of the commands returns successfully